Mbutler1991/fuel-calculator/README.md

 ## Future Implementations

-I would like to add in features for travelling between countries, this way I could factor it to work based off different currencies, price formats, and measurements ie miles instead of kilometers and that the program would handle all the conversions so you could always see a result in your home currency.
+I would like to add in features for travelling between countries, this way I could factor it to work based off different currencies, price formats, and measurements ie miles instead of kilometres and that the program would handle all the conversions so you could always see a result in your home currency.
 I also would like to allow for multinational trips so you would be able to work out multiple different measurements to work out a journey that uses multiple different currencies and multiple different prices at multiple different filling stations and return a more accurate estimate of total journey cost.
 I would also like to add in features to recall data from the worksheet to work out average costs of fuel and journeys.

 ## Technology